 Saving the Environment

-Being on the front lines of the refugee crisis in Lesbos, Greece made it evident that we are not prepared as a globe for the next generation of climate refugees who will be coming in waves unless we take action right now.
+Being on the front lines of the refugee crisis in Lesbos, Greece made it evident that we are not prepared for the next generation of climate refugees who will be coming in waves unless we take action right now.
 Many of us who have lived on the shore their entire lives had to feel the shock of climate change ourselves when Hurricane Sandy hit, and many more of us have a family member or friend who lost a home during the disaster and may still be displaced.
 I recently traveled to Puerto Rico to deliver generators and aid to those affected by the hurricanes, and many homes look as though the storm had hit days ago.
 We must fundamentally change our contribution to such disasters and how we react to the aftermath.

 We need a green industrial revolution.
 The government must urge the transition to renewable resources and put restrictions on harmfully harvesting our remaining natural resources.
 Not only would developing the green energy industry be environmentally beneficial, it would be a source of innovation and revenue that would provide economic benefits.
 There is the potential to create multitude more jobs than can be created in the oil and gas industry.
 Because of this, I stand in support of the movement to switch entirely to sustainable energy sources by the year 2035.
 The efficiency of solar panels, windmills, and battery technology have become exponentially better over the past years, and it is due time to subsidize these industries to encourage an injection of creativity and expertise to solve these issues even more rapidly.